Fast and Efficient Gossip Algorithms for Robust and Non-smooth Decentralized Learning: AsylADMM for Non-smooth Convex Decentralized Optimization

 A major limitation of both Async-ADMM and DAPD is their considerable memory overhead, as discussed in \cref{sec:back-opt}.
-In this section, we propose an asynchronous ADMM algorithm that addresses this issue by: (i) using a single aggregate for the dual variables, and (ii) eliminating storage of neighbor values.
+We propose a gossip algorithm that addresses this issue by: (i) using a single aggregate for the dual variables, and (ii) eliminating storage of neighbor values.
 These modifications simplify primal and dual updates while reducing auxiliary variables per node.
 We derive our algorithm by returning to Problem~\eqref{eq:2}, formulated via the \textit{simplified} augmented Lagrangian:

 where $g(\bz) = 0$, since the consensus step, as detailed hereafter, ensures that $\mathbf{z}_e = (z_e, z_e) \in C$ for all $e \in E$.
 We note, however, that the theoretical derivation still relies on the function $g$.
 Denote by $d_k$ the degree of node $k$, by $N_k$ the set of edges incident to node $k$, and by $\mathcal{N}(k)$ the set of its neighbors.
 The Lagrangian admits a decomposition across nodes.
 Considering the local Lagrangian for node $k$